ysyk2021/the-art-of-effective-presentations-communicating-with-clarity-and-confidence-in-presentations/src/chapter-9-2.md

-Chapter 9: Leveraging Technology for Effective Presentations: Using Technology to Enhance Your Presentation Experience
+Using Technology to Enhance Your Presentation Experience
 ======================================================================================================================

 Technology has revolutionized the way we communicate, and presentations are no exception.
 In this chapter, we will explore how to leverage technology to enhance your presentation experience and deliver a more engaging and effective message.